 DIYing a kitchen remodel?
 Plan in outlets.
 ‘An electrical outlet must be provided every 4 feet, including on an island (with GFCI protection),’ says professional engineer and certified home inspector Mike Powell, owner/trainer at Red Flag Home Inspection (opens in new tab).
 ‘If electrical is not run to the island during the construction activities, it will prove a costly situation to mitigate after construction is complete.’

 How big should a kitchen island be?

-We’ve talked about the kitchen space, but what about the kitchen island size?
-Elyse Moody, kitchen design expert at Designer Appliances agrees that its proportions depend on the size of your kitchen, but she adds that also important is ‘whether you intend to use your island for prep only or as a seating area.’
+We’ve talked about the kitchen space, but what else is essential to know about the size of a kitchen island?
+Elyse Moody, kitchen design expert at Designer Appliances (opens in new tab) agrees that its proportions depend on the size of your kitchen, but she adds that also important is ‘whether you intend to use your island for prep only or as a seating area.’

-‘Exceeding a standard size or length could add substantial cost to your island, or introduce unsightly seams.
-Solid slabs often max out at 8 to 10 feet (2.4 to 3m) depending on the material, and butcher blocks are limited as well due to production and transportation constraints.’
+‘Exceeding a standard size or length could add substantial cost to your island.
+Solid slabs often max out at 8 to 10 feet (2.4 to 3m) depending on the material, and butcher blocks are limited as well due to production and transportation constraints,’ she says.

 ‘If you have a really wide space where this guidance isn’t present, your guiding factors are what works aesthetically and ergonomically in the space.
 This might be an instance where two square islands in line work best by providing access at the midpoint of what would be an island big enough to park a car on without the break.
 For an extra deep kitchen, two parallel islands work really well, allowing one to be a “working” island and the other left to dining, studying or partying.’